 I headed to their house and I saw some things were left on the garbage outside of the house, one of them actually caught my attention, it was covered in wrapping plastic and placed in a box.
 As usual my curiosity got me a little farther and kicking the box to a side, a huge double headed dildo fell off of it.

 I didn’t want to take for granted what already went through my mind but yes, they might be lesbians but that wasn’t an issue for me.
-I’m not saying I have any experience towards that but I don’t judge people so I just ignored the whole thing and kept going.
+I’m not saying I have any experience toward that but I don’t judge people so I just ignored the whole thing and kept going.
 I knocked on their door trying to think on my best introductory line and before a second knock, one of them opened the door and said, “hello, can I help you?”

-Hi I’m Sheryl I’m your next-door neighbor and I thought about bringing you a welcoming present hoping you don’t mind and that I’m not being too forward.
+“Hi I’m Sheryl I’m your next-door neighbor and I thought about bringing you a welcoming present hoping you don’t mind and that I’m not being too forward.”

 “OH, not at all, it’s actually the way we like to introduce ourselves to new people.
 By the way, I’m Regina and let me call my girlfriend Claudia.”